City College of New York: Early 20th century

 Education courses were first offered in 1897 in response to a city law that prohibited the hiring of teachers who lacked a proper academic background.
 The School of Education was established in 1921.
 The college newspaper, The Campus, published its first issue in 1907, and the first degree-granting evening session in the United States was started.

+In the years when top-flight private schools were restricted to the children of the Protestant establishment, thousands of brilliant individuals (including Jewish students) attended City College because they had no other option.
+CCNY's academic excellence and status as a working-class school earned it the titles "Harvard of the Proletariat", the "poor man's Harvard", and "Harvard-on-the-Hudson."
+Irving Howe claims that when the philosopher Morris Raphael Cohen was a student at CCNY at the turn of the 20th century, the faculty was "not very glittering" and the school was considered "at once grubby and exalted."

 Separate Schools of Business and Civic Administration and of Technology (Engineering) were established in 1919.
 Students were also required to sign a loyalty oath.
 In 1947, the college celebrated its centennial year, awarding honorary degrees to Bernard Baruch (class of 1889) and Robert F. Wagner (class of 1898).
 A 100-year time capsule was buried in North Campus.

 Until 1929, City College had been an all-male institution.
-During that time, specifically in 1909, the first chapter of Sigma Alpha Mu fraternity was founded.
 In 1930, CCNY admitted women for the first time, but only to graduate programs.
 In 1951, the entire institution became coeducational.

-In the years when top-flight private schools were restricted to the children of the Protestant establishment, thousands of brilliant individuals (including Jewish students) attended City College because they had no other option.
-CCNY's academic excellence and status as a working-class school earned it the titles "Harvard of the Proletariat", the "poor man's Harvard", and "Harvard-on-the-Hudson".

-Even today, after three decades of controversy over its academic standards, no other public college has produced as many Nobel laureates who have studied and graduated with a degree from a particular public college (all graduated between 1935 and 1963).
-CCNY's official quote on this is "Nine Nobel laureates claim CCNY as their Alma Mater, the most from any public college in the United States."
-This should not be confused with Nobel laureates who teach at a public university; UC Berkeley boasts 19.
-Many City College Alumni also served in the U.S. Armed Forces during the Second World War (1939/41–1945).
-A total of 310 CCNY alumni were killed in the War.
-Prior to World War II, a large number of City College alumni—relative to alumni of other U.S. colleges—volunteered to serve on the Republican side in the Spanish Civil War (1936–1939).
-Thirteen CCNY alumni were killed in Spain.